 Here is what you’ll need to make these almond flour maple syrup cookies:

-Ingredients to make almond flour maple syrup cookies
+Ingredients to make maple almond flour cookies.

 • Almond Flour: The base ingredient for these cookies.
 I always use the Kirkland brand blanched almond flour!